trixi-framework/HOHQMesh.jl/docs/src/HQMTool_Tour.md

 ## Build a mesh from scratch

-A second example script `interactive_outer_boundary.jl` makes a new HQMTool project consisting of an outer, circular boundary, and an inner boundary in the shape of an ice cream cone.
+A second example script `interactive_outer_boundary.jl` makes a new project consisting of an outer, circular boundary, and an inner boundary in the shape of an ice cream cone.
 To run this example, execute
 ```julia